|UPDATE: This factsheet was updated on 13 March 2020.|

-In this factsheet Africa Check looks at how much South Africa’s MPs earn and what they actually do.
-We also try to identify the hardest-working MPs, using the available data.
+In this factsheet Africa Check looks at how much South Africa’s members of parliament earn and what they actually do.

 What do MPs earn?

 Their salaries are the same as the deputy president’s, an indication of their seniority.
-They also earn more than cabinet ministers, who get R2,401,633 a year – or R200,136 a month.
+They also earn more than cabinet ministers, who get R2,401,633 a year.

 Senior MPs.
-After the house chair comes a group of senior MPs – the chief whip of the majority party, the chief whip of the NCOP, and the parliamentary councils to the president and deputy president – who earn R1,600,467 a year.
-The leader of the opposition, currently Mmusi Maimane of the Democratic Alliance, is also in this group.
-Their monthly salary works out at R133,372.
+After the house chair comes a group of senior MPs – the chief whip of the majority party, the chief whip of the NCOP, and the parliamentary council president and deputy president – who earn R1,600,467 a year.
+The leader of the opposition is also in this group.

 What benefits do MPs receive?

-MPs also get “facilities”, parliamentary spokesperson Moloto Mothapo told Africa Check.
-These are the costs for:
+South Africa’s MPs also receive “facilities”, parliamentary spokesperson Moloto Mothapo told Africa Check.
+These include:

 - 88 single journeys a year (by air, train, bus or car)